dxatscale/sfpowerkit/README.md

   -p, --individualpackage=individualpackage        Installs a specific package especially for upgrade scenario

+  -f, --filterpaths= filterpaths                   In mono repo project filter packageDirectories using paths and install dependencies for the specified path
   -r, --noprompt                                   allow Remote Site Settings and Content Security Policy websites to
                                                    send or receive data without confirmation